microbit-carlos/microbit-bird-activity/docs/activity.md

 Apart from that the micro:bit contains other sensors that your bird will react to, for example, birds don't like to be shaken!

-## First steps - load the starter project into the editor
+## First steps - Load the starter project into the editor

 Okay, so the first step is to open this link to the Python Editor.
 This link contains a flag to enable additional beta features: